Skip to main content

 How to Run a Store Visit

-When the candidate arrives at your store, introduce yourself and your store team, give them a quick tour of the shop to show them what you offer the community, and most importantly, offer them a cup of tea!
+When the MP arrives at your store, introduce yourself and your store team, give them a quick tour of the shop to show them what you offer the community, and most importantly, offer them a cup of tea!

 Three key questions you can ask them during the visits that are important to local shops: